Design thinking

 Newcreate

-- We are here to create the new and enrich the world through unconditional service.
+- We are here to transcend the mundane, create the new and enrich the world (or a particular piece of it) with value, meaning and joy.

-We are here to create the new and enrich the world through unconditional service.
+We are here to transcend the mundane, create the new and enrich the world (or a particular piece of it) with value, meaning and joy.

 Unconditional service is selfless action taken for the benefit of others, motivated by a fervent desire to enrich the world or a particular piece of it.
 When we give unconditional service, we help others without wanting anything in return.You are not here merely to make a living.
 You are here in order to enable the world to live more amply, with greater vision, with a finer spirit of hope and achievement.
 You are here to enrich the world, and you impoverish yourself if you forget the errand.